euank/euank.com/_posts/2022-05-01-nixos-bisect.md

 ```
 <small>[source](https://github.com/euank/nixos-linux-bisect-post/blob/e743ac8c9acefe667906f8e65088b3a5b61a3c54/flake.nix#L31-L48)</small>

-Nice and simple!
+Nice, probably easier than the more common `debootstrap` flow!
+(Though, as an aside, I have seen some clean looking [debootstrap setups](https://github.com/google/syzkaller/blob/dc9e52595336dbe32f9a20f5da9f09cb8172cd21/tools/create-image.sh#L156-L192).
+It doesn't look nearly as reproducible though 😉).

-That let me run `nix build '.#qemuImage'`, and after a matter of minutes, get a
+With that, we can run `nix build '.#qemuImage'`, and after a matter of minutes, get a
 `./result/nixos.qcow2` for testing.

-Unfortunately, I hit a small bump here: running the VM locally didn't reproduce
+Unfortunately, I hit another small bump here: running the VM locally didn't
-the issue, even after downgrading qemu and libvirt to the same versions as my
+reproduce the issue, even after downgrading qemu and libvirt to the same
-server.
+versions as my server.
+It probably doesn't quite qualify, but the fact that it wouldn't repro locally did feel mildly [heisenbug](https://en.wikipedia.org/wiki/Heisenbug)-ish.
 Ah, well, no matter.
-It still reproduced on the remote host.
+It still reproed on the remote host just fine.

 Undeterred, I plowed forward to the final piece needed to start the bisect:
 using a specific kernel commit for the NixOS configuration.